 2.1.
 This Section provides an explanation of some of the concepts and terms used in this Safety Guide.
-Unless otherwise mentioned, terms are to be understood as defined in the IAEA Safety Glossary [4].
-While approaches may be in principle consistent with these concepts and terminology, the use of the terms defined in this section could differ from those used in States.
+Unless otherwise mentioned, concepts or terms are to be understood as defined in GSR Part 3 [1] or in the IAEA Safety Glossary [4].